cldwalker/hammerspoon-files/README.md

 ## Description

 This repository contains my [Hammerspoon](http://www.hammerspoon.org) config.
+This config is focused on keyboard driven workflows.

 ## Prerequisites